IzzySoft/Adebar/doc/hints.md

 You can pass it an optional second parameter, which will then be appended to the output directory name.
-This is especially useful if you want to keep "historic scripts", e.g. to later detemine which apps where installed on your device at a given time.
+This is especially useful if you want to keep „historic scripts“, e.g. to later detemine which apps where installed on your device at a given time.

 As this might be easier to understand with an example: Let's say you've got two devices, one Motorola and one HTC.
 For each of them, you wish different settings to be applied.
-So for a "shortcut", you name the first "moto" and the second "htc".
+So for a „shortcut“, you name the first „moto“ and the second „htc“.
 For easier handling, you could do the following:

 * create the `config` directory below the directory `adebar-cli` resides in